jamesplease/api-pls/README.md

 ✓ Configure a database for you
 ✓ Set up a web server that adheres to JSON API for interactions with those resources
 ✓ Create and run migrations for you when you change your resource models
-✓ Manage database backups

-This project is a work in progress; only the first two of those items are functioning, and only partially so.
+This project is a work in progress.
+Resource migrations beyond the initial set up are currently unsupported.

 ### Technologies Used